Holzmann History, Family Crest & Coats of Arms

 The surname Holzmann was first found in Swabia, where the name came from noble beginnings and gained a significant reputation for its contribution to the emerging mediaeval society.
 The name Holz has been associated with the noble cantons of Kocher and Ottenwald, where the family was connected to the great ruling dynasty of the Hohenstaufens.
 It is believed that the Holz family possessed feudal forest rights, and the oldest traced descendant of this branch is Siegfried von Holtz, who lived in Wuerttemberg around 1120.
 It later became more prominent as many branches of the same house acquired distant estates and branches, some in foreign countries, always elevating their social status by their great contributions to society.

-Important Dates for the Holzmann family
+Early History of the Holzmann family

 This web page shows only a small excerpt of our Holzmann research.
 Another 100 words (7 lines of text) covering the year 1832 is included under the topic Early Holzmann History in all our PDF Extended History products and printed products wherever possible.